ToberiTE/PaintApp/README.md

 # BasicPaintApp
-Basic paint C# WPF application
+Basic paint application writted in C# on WPF.

+Screenshots in attached PDF.